New to Grace Church?

 Our community welcomes young and old, single and coupled, gay and straight, traditional and nontraditional, the certain, and the questioning.
 Grace Church is an affirming place of peace and prayer and a joyous space for music and celebration.

 Grace Church is a tolerant and friendly community for individuals and families who seek a spiritual home.
 We would love to meet you!

 Do you have questions?

 - Email us at firstname.lastname@example.org, or

 - Call (914) 941-6627 St. Paul’s campus; or (914 )941-0806 Trinity campus

 Our Sunday Services begin at 10:30 AM

 Services alternate between our St. Paul’s and Trinity campuses.
 However, sometimes things change, so feel free to call, or check our website or Facebook page about a particular Sunday.
-We also have weekday live online and recorded services you may enjoy.
-Check the service schedule.

 We are happy to help in any number of ways.
 Please contact us anytime.

 - Do you want to know more about what Grace Church is like and to talk to someone about it?